PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

 Notice that the use of ``"`` in the value of the ``name`` column needs to be escaped using a backslash ``\``.

 You can also query and filter the value of a ``hstore`` column using the arrow operators, as you would do for a :ref:`JSON column<json_columns>`.
-For example, if you want to get the native name of Egypt, the query would be:
+For example, if you want to get the native name of Egypt:

 .. tabs::